The Specious Line, 2013 -

 Ernst Poppel, Mindworks, 1988

 Drawing a line takes time.
 It cannot as an act be reduced to a mere instant.
-The time it ‘takes up’ is laid down in the linear form of the line.
-This formal structure appears to provide the drawer with a unique method for stipulating the ‘IS’ across a moment in time.
+The time it ‘takes up’ is laid down in the form of the line.
+This formal structure would appear to provide the drawer with a unique method for stipulating the ‘IS’ across a moment in time.